 - If one or more approvals are waiting for review, it's in the Waiting for Review grouping.

 From the list of events, the event planner can open any event in the event editor by clicking on the event name.
-In the event editor, the planner can see each event approval and its current state, as well as the history of each event approval record.
+In the event editor, the planner can see each secondary approval and its current state and the history of each event approval record.

 Note: Only bookings with statuses marked with a request behavior of 'pending' are displayed in the request grid.